AdobeDocs/commerce-pwa-studio/src/pages/guides/general-concepts/index.md

 # General concepts

-The tools provided by the Magento PWA Studio project allows you to create websites that are fast, mobile-friendly, and reliable.
+The tools provided by the PWA Studio project allows you to create websites that are fast, mobile-friendly, and reliable.
-This topic lists the basic concepts you need to know to work with the Magento PWA Studio tools.
+This topic lists the basic concepts you need to know to work with PWA Studio tools.

 <DiscoverBlock width="100%" slots="heading, link, text"/>